-- Please "arrive" to class on time. - Please use your computer and/or laptop if possible (as opposed to a cell phone or tablet). - Ensure that you are in a private location to protect the confidentiality of discussions in the event that a class discussion deals with sensitive or personal material. - To minimize background noise, kindly mute your microphone for the entire class until you are invited to speak, unless directed otherwise. - In order to give us optimum bandwidth and web quality, please turn off your video camera for the entire class unless you are invited to speak. - Please be prepared to turn your video camera off at the instructor's request if the internet connection becomes unstable.
+- Please "arrive" to class on time. - Please use your computer and/or laptop if possible (as opposed to a cell phone or tablet). - Ensure that you are in a private location to protect the confidentiality of discussions if a class discussion deals with sensitive or personal material. - To minimize background noise, kindly mute your microphone for the entire class until you are invited to speak, unless directed otherwise. - To give us optimum bandwidth and web quality, please turn off your video camera for the entire class unless you are invited to speak. - Please be prepared to turn your video camera off at the instructor's request if the internet connection becomes unstable.